rened/DictFiles.jl/README.md

 ### Memory mapping

-Especially when only parts of large arrays are required, or the array is to large to fit in memory, memory mapping is king.
+Especially when only parts of large arrays are required, or the array is too large to fit in memory, memory mapping is king:

 ```jl
 dictopen("/tmp/test") do a